boranova/Rental-Analysis-Dashboard/README.md

  ![San_Francisco](./Images/san-francisco-park-reading.jpg)

 A rental analysis for San Francisco rental data.

-Visualizations made using Plotly and added to an interactive dashboard using Panel.
-A neighborhod made with MapBox API.
+Visualizations made with Plotly and added to a dashboard using Panel.

+A neighborhod map made with MapBox API.

 ----